 Drew Foster developed an interest for antitrust law at Michigan, particularly the similarities and even more striking differences between U.S. antitrust laws and their EU competition law counterparts.
-Over time, this has led him through a career that has included stops in the New York, Brussels, and, currently, Beijing offices of Skadden, Arps, Slate, Meagher & Flom LLP.
+Over time, this has led him through a career that has included stops in the New York, Brussels, Beijing, and, currently, Hong Kong offices of Skadden, Arps, Slate, Meagher & Flom LLP.

 "As a student, I always found the competing policy implications held in tension in antitrust law to be fascinating—finding the balance between keeping prices low while spurring innovation and still guaranteeing businesses a level competitive playing field.
 Practicing in the real world has been even more fun."

 He explained that this is in part because "antitrust law is one of those rare disciplines that combines both litigation and corporate work."
 On the litigation side, he has worked on everything from private class actions in the United States to defending investigations before the U.S. Department of Justice, the European Commission, and the UK Office of Fair Trade.
 On the regulatory side, he has worked with competition authorities in Europe, China, India, Turkey, and more to secure competition clearances for international mergers, acquisitions, and joint ventures.

 Born in Michigan, Foster grew up in Alabama but had already "contracted a lifelong weakness for the Detroit Tigers."
 While in high school, he studied Mandarin Chinese at a local university and spent a summer doing odd jobs for an American company in Shanghai and Guangzhou.
 He also presaged his international law career by studying French, Latin, and Ancient Greek—although the usefulness of the Latin and Ancient Greek in his everyday life is still open to some debate.